pbs-assess/DDRTMB/README.md

 # DDRTMB
-A delay-difference model written in TMB
+A delay-difference model written in RTMB